Canop/jquery.alt/README.md

 Traversing:
 ===========

 Most jQuery functions are useful here.
 We especially need the find, closest, filter, end, eq, not, children functions.
+We'll avoid parsing the selector by just using the querySelectorAll function.
+In order to provide `:visible` filtering a specific filtering function will probably be used.